Opentrons/opentrons/api/docs/v2/new_modules.rst

 Changes with the GEN2 Magnetic Module
 =====================================

-The GEN2 Magnetic Module uses smaller magnets than the GEN1 version.
+The GEN2 Magnetic Module uses smaller magnets than the GEN1 version to mitigate an issue with the magnets attracting beads even from their retracted position.
-This mitigates an issue where beads would be attracted even when the magnets were retracted.

-This means it will take longer for the GEN2 module to attract beads.
-If you need additional strength for your application, use the available `Adapter Magnets <https://support.opentrons.com/s/article/Adapter-magnets>`_.
+This means it takes longer for the GEN2 module to attract beads.
+The recommended attraction time is 5 minutes for liquid volumes up to 50 µL and 7 minutes for volumes greater than 50 µL.
+If your application needs additional magnetic strength to attract beads within  these timeframes, use the available `Adapter Magnets <https://support.opentrons.com/s/article/Adapter-magnets>`_.

-Recommended Magnetic Module GEN2 bead attraction time:
-    - Total liquid volume <= 50 uL: 5 minutes
-    - Total liquid volume > 50 uL: 7 minutes

 .. _thermocycler-module: